projectestac/wordpress-add-to-any/README.txt

 = For Facebook sharing, how can I set the thumbnail image and description Facebook uses? =

-Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the actual HTML code of a shared page.
-Unlike other services that accept common parameters, Facebook only accepts a URL, then Facebook scans the actual page for details.
-To change the title, description or image on Facebook, you will need to modify your theme or use another plugin that filters your theme.
+Facebook expects the Title, Description, and Thumbnail of a shared page to be defined in the Open Graph <a href="https://www.addtoany.com/ext/meta-tags/" target="_blank">meta tags</a> of a shared page.

-Use Facebook's <a href="https://developers.facebook.com/tools/debug/">URL Debugger</a> on your pages to see how Facebook reads your site.
+Use Facebook's <a href="https://developers.facebook.com/tools/debug/og/object/">URL Debugger</a> on your pages to see how Facebook reads your site.
 "Fetch new scrape information" to test site changes and clear Facebook's cache of a page.

 To change the title, description and/or image on Facebook, your theme's header file should be modified according to <a href="https://developers.facebook.com/docs/sharing/opengraph">Facebook's OpenGraph specification</a>.
 With WordPress, this can be accomplished with plugins such as the <a href="https://wordpress.org/plugins/wordpress-seo/">Yoast SEO</a> or the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO Pack</a>.
 Please see those plugins for details, and post in the WordPress or plugin author's forums for more support.